sirguilhermeoliveira/tgl-react-native/README.md

      RF09.
 Create filter for listing and creating games.

      RF10.
 Integrate the application with the API developed in the Adonis module!

+# 📋 Requirements for running project without Docker

+Node 14.18.0+

+Clone the repository

+In terminal use: yarn && yarn start

+# ✔️ Running with Docker

+Install docker

+docker build -t tgl-react-native

+docker run -p 3000:19000 -d tgl-react-native

+docker-compose up -d

+After that process you can use only "docker-compose up" to open the project.